Purdue-SoCET/RISCVBusiness/doc/src/rv32v/rv32v_overview.md

 The RISC-V "V" Vector Extension (henceforth referred to as "RVV") is a new RISC-V spec that adds vector processing capability to the base ISA.
 It introduces instructions for performing integer, fixed point, and floating point operations on vectors of elements of up to 64 bits each.
 This extension uses an interesting approach to handling vector lengths, somewhat similar to Arm's SVE.
 The vector lengths are dynamically computed at runtime based on the hardware's vector register size and execution capabilities instead of being fixed as they are in "traditional" vector ISAs such as AVX and NEON.
 This, along with automatic masking of tail elements when the vector length is smaller than a vector register, makes writing vector code really easy for assembly programmers and compiler writers.
 However, this does mean that the hardware is responsible for dealing with a lot of the bookkeeping, which adds complexity to the design and makes our lives significantly harder.

-The spec defines a set of standard vector extensions, out of which we intend to implement the Zve32x extension.
+The spec defines a set of standard vector extensions, out of which this project implements the Zve32x extension.
 This extension requires support for a maximum element size of 32 bits, and requires implementing all vector instructions other than floating point instructions as well as precise traps.
-Later, we could also look into implementing the Zve32f extension, which adds support for floating point instructions but is otherwise the same.
+In the future, it would be relatively easy to extend this design to support the Zve32f extension, which adds support for floating point operations.

 ## Architecture